Your Guide to Veterinary Pay-Per-Click (PPC) Ads

 - Customizable advertisement campaigns

 The main goal of PPC advertising is to attract more pet owners to your veterinary practice in your area.
 When pet parents in your city or town search for vet practices online, your practice will show up at the top of their search engine results.

 Through PPC ads, visitors are taken to a landing page and then visit your website.
 You can get ahead of your competitors by stepping up your brand awareness efforts.
 When more pet parents know your practice, you get more qualified leads.

-Users clicking on your website doesn’t guarantee they’ll use your services.
+Users clicking on your website don’t guarantee they’ll use your services.
 By investing in Google ads, there’s a bigger chance these website visitors will become future clients.
 You can use this strategy to boost your practice’s search engine rankings on other sites like Bing.
 Bing ads use a different algorithm but the same idea applies.

 Google’s First Page

 Let’s briefly review the different sections of Google’s first page.
-The Google ads section are the first two or three results at the top and will have “AD” bolded next to it.
+The Google ads section is the first two or three results at the top and will have “AD” bolded next to it.

 Once you open Google.com, you’ll notice that Google search is different from Google maps.
-In turn, the results in the map section are different from the results in Google search.
+In turn, the results in the map section differ from those in a Google search.

 Meanwhile, in the organic section are the websites that rank high according to Google’s algorithm.
 When your website is optimized, there’s a better chance for you to show up on the first page of results for your veterinary services.